The Tik-Tok Man of Oz: Cast

 Harry Kelly, who had previously turned down the title role in The Woggle-Bug, and Joe Whitehead replaced Morton and Moore in the leads while they vacationed.

 Songs

 All songs are written by Baum and Gottschalk unless otherwise specified.
+Fourteen of the Baum/Gottschalk collaborations and three of the Morosco/Schertzinger collaborations survive.
+At least twelve musical numbers are lost.